EricScyty3/Chinese-Checkers-Platform/README.md

 cd ./msc-project/second-semester/
 ```

 Then you will see an executable named `app` through browsing the files in the folder.
-The executable `app` was copyed manually from the default generation address of stack and can be launched through the below command:
+The executable `app` was copied manually from the default generation address of stack and can be launched through the below command:

 ```bash
 ./app
 ```

-To be noticed that before launching the exectable, you must install additional packages so that the GUI can be run.
+To be noticed that before launching the executable, you must install additional packages so that the GUI can be run.
 Please look at the [installation](https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md) for those required packages.

 For Mac users, the following commands are required to install the `sdl2` and `glew`.